DinoHub-SubT/basestation_gui_python/README.md

 In the basestation_gui_python/plugin.xml file add the plugin as a new class.
 Keep it in the same group as the other plugins (Basestation Gui)

+Launch the gui using the normal launch command.
+If the pluging does not show up in the dropdown:
+	-Close the gui
+	-Run rqt --force-discover.
-Run rqt --force-discover.
-It should now show up in the drop-down for plugins.
+	-It should now show up in the drop-down for plugins.

 To ensure that its displayed everytime the gui is roslaunched, add it to the perspective.
 To do this:
 	-Position all of the plugins how you want them in the rqt window -On the top bar there is a Perspective tab.
 Click it -Export the perspective
 	-Save it as whatever the gui.launch file calls.
 Probably /config/subt_test_perspective or something like that.

 =======